Sin Is Worse Than Hell

 “Men do not hate misery more than God hates sin.”

-An expanded version of this article was delivered as a chapel message at Bethlehem College & Seminary.
+An expanded version of this article was delivered as a chapel message at Bethlehem College and Seminary.
 Pinnock’s quotation was referenced in D.A.
 Carson’s The Gagging of God: Christianity Confronts Pluralism.
 Chapter 13 of Carson’s book (“On Banishing the Lake of Fire”) provides a well-reasoned and pastorally sensitive defense of the doctrine of eternal punishment.